-Time the echo from the old shoe... "hello!" from each source/receiver point, listent at same place, record time.
+Time the echo from the old shoe... "hello!" from each source/receiver point, listen at same place, record arrival time of echo.

 Shoe must lie on circles of various radii, computed as in previous slide - therefore on their intersection!

 However...